rebellions-sw/rbln-k8s-device-plugin/README.md

 rebel-sriov-device-plugin-svqd9   1/1     Running   0             11d
 ```

-By describing nodes having Rebellions NPUs (ATOM for example), you can see the resource amed `rebellions.ai/ATOM`.
+By describing nodes containing Rebellions NPUs (ATOM for example), you can see the resource named `rebellions.ai/ATOM`.
 ```bash
 $ kubectl descirbe node <your-node-name>
 ...